A guide to working away from home allowance

 Tax implications of working away from home allowances

 Provided you reimburse employees for qualifying expenses at HMRC’s benchmark scale rates, your employees will not incur income tax or National Insurance charges on the allowances they receive.
-Similarly, any expenses you reimburse qualify as allowable business expenses and are deductible from Corporation Tax charges.
+Similarly, the reimbursed expenses remain deductible for Corporation Tax purposes.

 Record keeping and reporting